-There is mixed evidence that L-arginine supplements may be able to help with ED.
+There’s mixed evidence that L-arginine supplements may be able to help with ED.
 Some studies have found positive results, while others have not.

-Folic Acid and Vitamin E
+Folic acid and vitamin E

-There is a small amount of research to show that acupuncture may be able to treat ED.
+There’s a small amount of research to show that acupuncture may be able to treat ED.
 However, the quality of the studies has been low, and little scientific evidence exists to support the use of acupuncture for ED.

 A number of over-the-counter herbal supplements claim to treat ED.
 However, according to the Mayo Clinic, you should avoid products labeled as “herbal Viagra.”
 These supplements can increase blood flow and cause dangerous drops in blood pressure.
 Risk may be particularly high for men who are using nitrates.
 Herbal Viagra can also interact with other prescription drugs.
 Herbal Viagra products may contain potentially toxic compounds that aren’t listed on the label.